-Your doctor is the best person to ask about which vaccinations you should receive.
-Because you have kidney disease, you may be at greater risk for contracting certain illnesses or you may need a different form of vaccine.
-Certain vaccines should not be given to adults with a kidney transplant or suppressed immune systems.
+Your healthcare provider is the best person to ask about which vaccinations you should get.
+Because you have kidney disease, you may be at higher risk for getting certain illnesses.
+Or you may need a different form of the vaccine.
+Certain vaccines should not be given to women who are pregnant, people with a kidney transplant, or those with a less active immune system.

 How often do I need a vaccination?

 Depending on the vaccine, you may need only one shot to protect you for life.
 Other vaccines may require booster shots or a series of shots.
 Some vaccines are needed only if you travel to a place where you are likely to contract a disease that is common to that area.
 (See chart below for a list of vaccinations commonly recommended for adults with kidney disease.)